Comedian Michael Rapaport In Hot Water After Thai Cave Rescue Joke

 “I haven’t seen someone try to get a Thai boy out of a hole this frantically since I walked in on Kevin Spacey in the men’s room at Chuckie Cheese.”

-The actor attributed the joke to “Anonymous Comedian 7/9/2018” however, followers weren’t too pleased from the joke.
+The actor attributed the joke to “Anonymous Comedian 7/9/2018.”
+However, followers weren’t too pleased with the joke.
 While the joke was meant to be a hit at actor Kevin Spacey, followers weren’t too pleased with the joke’s content after the recent soccer team who was stranded.

 “Too soon???!!” tweeted one follower in response.